Name Polar Bear (Minchul)

 Behavioral Happy and playful, but afraid of hands

 Additional Note Korea International program

-Sweet Minchul (called Polar Bear by her foster mom) has had the roughest life possible.
-She was found in the mountains of Korea, with a litter of tiny puppies.
-A male dog was found with her, assumed to be the puppy-daddy.
-It’s suspected that they both escaped from a “private meat farm” (which is at least as bad as it sounds).
-She has a ligature scar on her leg, probably from being caught in a snare-trap.
-(And she’s so very lucky that she didn’t lose her leg!)
+Sweet Polar Bear has had the roughest life possible.
+She was found in the mountains of Korea, with a litter of tiny puppies and the puppy-daddy.
+She probably escaped from a “private meat farm” (which is likely worse than you want to imagine.)
+She has a scar on her leg from being caught in a snare trap.
 Once rescuers got her safe, she was diagnosed with heartworm and had to undergo that dangerous and painful treatment for 6 months.

 Polar Bear is being fostered in El Sobrante.
-If you think you might be the special, patient person who can help this sweet, loving girl come out of her shell and learn to trust, Polar Bear is patiently waiting to meet you.
+If you think you might be the special, patient person who can help this sweet, loving girl recover from her past and learn to trust, Polar Bear is patiently waiting to meet you.